lessen/src/tools/options.md

      THE.group1.keyword1

-etc. Now, on the command line,
+etc. Also, on the command line,

      python --keyword1 X --keyword2 Y

 will override the defaults shown below.
-Finally,
+Further,

      python --help